 Thanks to its integration with Siri, HomePod is capable of an extensive range of information, communication, and automation services.
 These include reporting the current news, providing weather and traffic information, answering fact-based questions, and managing your personal calendar.

 HomePod can also serve as the command centre for your smart home.
 Any HomeKit-compatible smart device can be controlled through HomePod: these include Philips Hue smart lights, ecobee thermostats, De'Longhi Multi Dynamic Heaters, and many other popular products.

 For music lovers, HomePod integrates with Apple Music, Apple's subscription-based audio streaming service.
 Through Siri, you can browse Apple Music's library of over 40 million songs, and based on what you tell Siri you like and don't like, Apple Music will build a profile of your music tastes.
 You can then let Apple Music pick out songs for you, playing them through HomePod without you having to issue a single command.

 Should you wish to control HomePod without using your voice, the speaker also features a touch surface on its top side.
 A quick tap will pause and resume your music, and you can adjust the volume with a simple gesture.

 When will HomePod be available in Australia?

-HomePod will be releasing in Australia in on 9 February 2018, with pre-orders through Apple commencing on 27 January 2018.
-In terms of retailers, it will be available through Apple, The Good Guys, Harvey Norman, JB Hi-Fi, Myer and Telstra.
+HomePod released in Australia in on 9 February 2018, with pre-orders through Apple commencing on 27 January 2018.
+In terms of retailers, it is available through Apple, The Good Guys, Harvey Norman, JB Hi-Fi, Myer and Telstra.

 How much will HomePod cost?